Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-3. In the left panel, click the virtual machine for which you want to sync access directory permissions.
+3. In the left panel, click the virtual machine to sync its access directory permissions.

 Edit an Access Directory for a Virtual Machine Group